Frequently Asked Questions

 Yes.
 All applicants seeking a career in the NSW Police Force must successfully complete the UCWE as part of the mandatory requirements to lodge a police application with the NSW Police Force.

-What happens after I complete the UCWE?
+How do I obtain my student transcript after I complete the UCWE?